 Because we have been able to find such good airfare deals to/from Hawaii over the past couple of years, our credit card points have mostly been used on accommodations in Hawaii with Marriott or Hyatt properties.

 We’ve been learning a lot from Travel Freely when it comes to this.
-Their articles that have been most helpful include:
+Their most helpful articles include:

 - Our ultimate guide to hotels in Hawaii using points